 This puts the D.C. study into some perspective.
 The high school students in that study reported that their parents or guardians, health workers, teachers, friends, and boyfriends or girlfriends were sources of sexual information, but that doesn’t mean that they are good sources.
 It could be that they’re giving them misinformation or good information only about certain things.

 Originally posted in 2009.
-You can see a summary of our findings on the correlation (or lack thereof) between knowledge about the clitoris and orgasm for women here.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+You can see a summary of our findings on the correlation (or lack thereof) between knowledge about the clitoris and orgasm for women here.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.